SseEpIdEh/Linear_Regression/README.md

 6.Recommender System: Develop a recommendation engine that suggests personalized clothing items based on customer preferences and past purchases.
 7.Visualization: Create visualizations (e.g., charts, graphs, and plots) to effectively communicate insights and findings from the analysis.

+****

+******Real Estate Price Prediction Model***
+This project focuses on developing a machine learning model to predict housing prices for regions in the USA.
+The model aims to assist real estate agents by providing accurate price estimates based on various features of a house.
+With this model, your neighbor, a real estate agent, can input specific details of a house and receive an estimated selling price, enabling better decision-making and serving clients more effectively.

+the steps are the same like pervious projects....

 **Contributions**
 Contributions to this project are highly appreciated!
 If you have any suggestions, bug fixes, or additional features to add, please feel free to create a pull request.
 Let's collaborate and enhance the Ecommerce Clothing Sales Analysis project together.